Leopounet/GeoGuessr/README.md

 # GeoGuessr challenge generator

-With that simple app you can generate as many GeoGuessr challenges as you want (given you have a premium account).
+With this simple app you can generate as many GeoGuessr challenges as you want (given you have a premium account).

 ## Dependencies